vijaykrishnavanshi/city-planners/README.md

 # City Planners
 A menifesto to get architechts from around the world to collaborate on open sourced cities

+## What

+Idea here is to create a community of architechts and planners to help build cities around the world.
+And people can get their design for current city reviewed and improved upon.

 ## Why

+I think many cities in the world are poorely designed / architected.
+This community can be used to bounce off ideas of what could be done around them.

+## How?

+This will be volunteer driven organisation mainly.
+All the individuals are free not to engage in this activity.

 ## Team